daac-tools/vaporetto/README.md

 ### Tagging

-Vaporetto experimentally supports tagging (e.g., part-of-speech tagging).
+Vaporetto experimentally supports tagging (e.g., part-of-speech and pronunciation tags).

 To train tags, add slashes and tags following each token in the dataset as follows: